 Booking Onboard Activities On Your Disney Cruise

-You will be booking your own reservations in your Navigator app!
+You will be booking your own reservations in your Disney Cruise app!

 When and How to Book Activities on Your Disney Cruise